bsv-blockchain/cars-node/README.md

 - **Automated Kubernetes Provisioning:** CARS Node interacts with a Kubernetes cluster to schedule workloads, manage pods and services, and ensure high availability.
 - **Dynamic Ingress and SSL:** Uses `ingress-nginx`, `cert-manager`, and Let’s Encrypt to automatically provision custom domains and HTTPS certificates.
 - **Billing and Resource Usage Tracking:** Integrates with Prometheus to gather CPU, memory, disk, and network usage over time, billing projects automatically.
-- **Multiple Environment Support:** Supports mainnet and testnet keys, separate private keys, and network-specific TAAL API keys for blockchain operations.
+- **Multiple Environment Support:** Supports mainnet and testnet keys, separate private keys, and network-specific TAAL API keys for transaction broadcast, merkle proof acquisition, and double spend detection.
-- **Identity and Project Management:** Integrates with `authrite` identity system, ensuring only authorized admins can create or manage projects.
+- **Identity and Project Management:** Integrates with the standard BSV identity system, ensuring only authorized admins can create or manage projects.
 - **Logging and Observability:** Centralized logs in MySQL, plus direct access to cluster-level logs (frontend/backend/mongo/mysql) via `kubectl` and API endpoints.
 - **Extensible Setup:** Designed for both small-scale Docker Compose-based setups and large-scale, production-grade environments.